 RX-85: THE FAMILIA ROTARY AND MAZDA R100

-The production RX-85, now dubbed Familia Rotary Coupe, arrived in July 1968.
+The production RX-85, now dubbed Mazda Familia Rotary Coupe, arrived in July 1968.
 To reduce production costs, its 10A engine used cast iron side housings and traded the Cosmo Sport’s chrome-molybdenum eccentric shaft for a cheaper chrome steel unit.
 With revised porting and carburetor settings, output dropped to 100 PS (99 hp, 75 kW) and 98 lb-ft (132 N-m) of torque, still a healthy improvement on the 59 PS (58 hp, 43 kW) of the Familia 1200’s 1,169 cc (71 cu. in.)
 SOHC four.
 In other respects, the rotary car was very much like the Familia 1200, with a four-speed gearbox, MacPherson struts, and a live axle on semi-elliptical springs.
-Early production models even had the same 10.6 U.S. gallon (40 liter) capacity as the 1200, although on later rotary Familias the fuel tank was enlarged to 13.2 gallons (50 liters) to compensate for the rotary’s greater thirst.
+Early production models even retained the same 10.6 U.S. gallon (40 liter) capacity as the 1200, although on later rotary Familia models, the fuel tank was enlarged to 13.2 gallons (50 liters) to compensate for the rotary engine’s greater thirst.

-Export sales, racing success, and the addition of the sedan brought about a healthy increase in total Familia Rotary/R100 production, which climbed from around 28,000 in 1969 to a peak of 31,328 in 1970, representing around 14% of Toyo Kogyo’s total passenger car production that year.
+Export sales, racing success, and the addition of the sedan brought about a healthy increase in total Familia Rotary/Mazda R100 production, which climbed from around 28,000 in 1969 to a peak of 31,328 in 1970, representing around 14% of Toyo Kogyo’s total passenger car production that year.
 The rotary Familia received a number of minor updates late that year, but it was now overshadowed by newer models, and sales for 1971 and 1972 dropped off substantially.
-The Familia rotaries were withdrawn from Australia in late 1971 and from the U.S. after the 1972 model year, and from the home market in 1973; the redesigned Familiar that bowed that October was not offered with a rotary engine.
-Total production of the rotary Familias was 95,891 units.
+The Familia Rotary models were withdrawn from Australia in late 1971, from the U.S. after the 1972 model year, and from the home market in 1973.
+The redesigned Mazda Familia that bowed in October 1973 was not offered with a rotary engine.
+Total production of rotary-engined Familia models was 95,891 units.

 ROTARY RARITY: THE LUCE R130

-Under the hood, the RX-87 traded the standard Luce’s 1,490 cc (91 cu. in.)
-SOHC four for a new 1,310 cc (80 cu. in.)
+Under the hood, the RX-87 traded the 1,490 cc (91 cu. in.)
+SOHC four of the Mazda Luce sedan for a new 1,310 cc (80 cu. in.)
 13A rotary engine.
 (The 13A was not related to the later Mazda 13B engine; it had different internal dimensions, where the 13B was a straightforward development of the 10A/12A series.)
-Unlike the Luce, which had a conventional front-engine/rear-wheel-drive configuration, the RX-87 mounted the compact 13A longitudinally ahead of the front wheels, driving a four-speed transaxle — it was Toyo Kogyo’s first front-wheel-drive car.
+Unlike the Luce, which had a conventional front-engine/rear-wheel-drive configuration, the RX-87 mounted the compact 13A longitudinally ahead of the front wheels, driving a four-speed transaxle: It was Toyo Kogyo’s first front-wheel-drive car.

-The R130 was offered only with right-hand drive and we don’t believe it was officially exported, although some eventually ended up in markets like Australia and South Africa.
+The Mazda R130 was offered only with right-hand drive, and we don’t believe it was officially exported, although some eventually ended up in markets like Australia and South Africa.
 At home, the big coupe’s size, thirst, and high prices made it very rare.
 Only 976 were built before production ended in 1971.
-In October 1972, the R130’s place in the lineup was taken by a somewhat smaller, RWD coupe version of the second-generation Luce, sold in some markets as the RX-4.
+In October 1972, the R130’s place in the lineup was taken by a somewhat smaller, RWD coupe version of the latest-generation Mazda Luce, sold in some markets as the RX-4.